wolfspider/cairo-ios-gles/README.md

 since the iOS 10.3 update which broke it.
 I built pixman with a modified Mapnik makefile so there is nothing unique about it I just need to sort out the makefile situation to get an end to end build.
 Very WIP for now but good enough to get it up here on GH.

+Just click on the images to view these videos on YouTube

 [![Cairo IOS](http://i3.ytimg.com/vi/6RsNPNRoXqo/maxresdefault.jpg)](https://youtu.be/6RsNPNRoXqo)